By S.C. Shaw

 Be a man, not a pervert:

-But God’s standard is perfect in purity and holiness.
+God’s standard is perfect in purity and holiness.
 A real man looks like sacrificial love.
 He looks like respect and a humble servant to all.
 He honors everyone above himself.
-A real man loves Jesus and trains every day to be more like Him.
+A real man loves Jesus and trains every day to be more like Jesus.
 He will sooner blacken his own eyes than to linger over a beautiful woman.
 Avert your eyes men.
 Turn the page, change the channel, get off the computer, cut off your hands and gouge out your eyes if it stops you from sinning.
 Paul knew the cost of broken fellowship to Christ (1 Corinthians 9:27).

 Now, should you actually cut off your hand or gouge out your eye?
 No, because it’s not the hand or eye that causes you to sin: it’s your mind.
 That kind of imagery should help us see how serious the prophets and our Lord take sin.

-Maybe you need to grow:
+Maybe you need to grow?:

 If you’re like me, I would read something like this and feel convicted, vow to myself that I would change and feel motivated.
 The problem is it would be all in my own power and I would fail.
 Don’t read this, hear a sermon or podcast about this stuff, go home, go to sleep and wake up thinking you’re a clean slate and just go back to your old ways.
 Listen to God’s call to holiness.
 See yourself as a saint, because He sees you that way.
 Act as a saint, because Christ has made you one.
 And use the power of the Spirit to keep you strong.

 The main way we grow in our strength is God’s word.
 His word, the Bible, has great power.
 If you haven’t experienced it, you need to.
 It’s not just a book.
 You can feel the Spirit in you being fed while you read, learn and grow.
 When you are walking in the Spirit, your head is clear.
 The thought of sinning sounds terrible.
 The very thing you used to revel in now looks like hell.
 But it’s an everyday refreshing.
-The second you stop reading, praying, singing, dwelling on, talking about, and gathering with fellow saints, you are heading towards flesh.
+The second you stop reading, praying, singing, dwelling on, talking about, and gathering with fellow saints, you are heading towards the flesh.
 Set your mind on the things of the Spirit, (Romans 8:5-11).
 Figure out your way to do that.
 I pray in the morning for my mind and others, I listen to sermons a lot while I’m driving around all day, I listen to Gospel-centered music, I memorize scripture to dwell on.
-Am I perfect at this, am I telling you this to brag, so I think I’ve got it figured all out, by no means!
+Am I perfect at this, am I telling you this to brag, do I think I’ve got it figured all out, by no means!
 I’m clinging to the Cross with all my might through the Holy Spirit’s power every day.
-And still screw up constantly.
+And yet still, screw up constantly.
 But God is patient with me and is growing me every day.

 My desire is to help other men and people, in general, to cling as well.
 The only hope we have it to cling to the Cross of Christ.
 Cling so hard that you’re bloody from the impact zones.
 Beat yourself into submission.
 There is no overdoing your sanctification.
 There is no measure of “too much”.
 As John Piper said, “Lust is more dangerous than a nuclear holocaust”.
 He is correct.
 Matthew 10:28 says, “Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell”.
 This life will pass, and soon.
 The world and everything in it will be destroyed.
 Worry about your soul and the souls of others that God has placed in your life.
 That’s what is most important.
 Remember, we prove our faith in Christ by our actions/good works and fruits.
-If there are no fruits of the Spirit in your life I’d start making some changes and asking questions.
+If there are no fruits of the Spirit in your life I’d start making some changes, heart checking and asking questions.

 So what’s next?